Budibase/website/content/blog/alternatives/filemaker/index.md

 It’s also very strict syntactically and many Power Apps users complain that it can be very difficult to get functions to work as intended without effective error messaging.

 PowerApps also lacks some of the key functionality of other FileMaker alternatives.
 For instance, it can’t be self-hosted.
-You’ll also need a separate license for Power Automate if you want to build automations.
+You’ll also need a separate license for Power Automate if you want to build complex automations.

 ### Pricing
 One reason for Power Apps’ popularity is its simple, comparatively affordable pricing model.
-All users are billed at $20 per month - whether they’re creators or end users.
+There's a working free tier, with limitations on stored data and automation runs.
+On the Premium plan users are billed at $20 per month - whether they’re creators or end users.
+This scales down to $12 if we have more than 2,000 seats.

-However, related platforms like Power Automate - which you might also need - bill separately.
+However, related platforms like Power Automate or Co Pilot Studio - which you might also need - bill separately.

-A PowerApps license enables us to build as many applications as we want, although there are other usage limitations.
-For instance, around data stored via the Microsoft Dataverse.
+A PowerApps license enables us to build as many applications as we want, although there are other usage limitations, including around data and automation runs.

 ### 3. Retool